adamblvck/open_777/README.md

 Open 777 is a small online website for easily looking up Crowley's Esoteric Kabbalistic correspondences, meant for Esoteric Study & Practice.

 The website consists of transcriptions done by ADAM BLVCK from the now in open-domain book "777" by Aleister Crowley.
-Since looking up online correspondences can be a true hassle, and since no courated dataset of these correspondences could be found (which in itself is a treasure mine for enhancing AI-models), I decided to create one.
+Since looking up of correspondences in the actual book can be quite tedious, and since no courated dataset of these correspondences could be found (which in itself is a treasure mine for enhancing AI-tools), I decided to create one.

 ## The Website